 INSM1 (INSM Transcriptional Repressor 1) is a Protein Coding gene.
 Diseases associated with INSM1 include Insulinoma and Neuroendocrine Tumor.
-Among its related pathways are Developmental Biology and Regulation of beta-cell development.
+Among its related pathways are Regulation of beta-cell development and Developmental Biology.
 Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcriptional repressor activity, RNA polymerase II proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is INSM2.

 UniProtKB/Swiss-Prot for INSM1 Gene